How to use the ceil() function in Python

 Fraction from module: 4

-- When you pass an integer like
+- When given an integer like

 Advanced ceil techniques